Kenosha, Wisconsin: Cycling

 Kenosha's Library Park is the home of Food Folks and Spokes, a festival with food booths, entertainment, and a bicycle race that is the first leg of the Tour of America's Dairyland.
 It was formerly part of the International Cycling Classic's "Superweek".
 Kenosha is home to the Washington Park Velodrome, the longest-operating 333-meter track; it opened in 1927.

 Government

 Mayor

 Kenosha has an elected mayor, who is the chief executive, and an appointed city administrator, who is the chief operating officer.
 The mayor is elected every four years.
 The city's Common Council consists of 17 aldermen from Kenosha's 17 districts (each district having several wards), elected for two-year terms in even-numbered years.
-The current mayor of Kenosha is John Antaramian, the longest-serving chief executive in the city's history from 1992 to 2008 and from 2016 to the present.
+The current mayor of Kenosha is David Bogdala, since 2024.
+He succeeded John Antaramian, the longest-serving chief executive in the city's history, who served as mayor from 1992 to 2008 and from 2016 until 2024.

 Politics

-The city has historically favored the Democratic Party, with the 2016 U.S. Presidential Election being the first time since 1972 that a Republican candidate, Donald Trump, has won in Kenosha County.
-During the 2020 U.S. Presidential Election, Trump lost Wisconsin but won in Kenosha County for the second time.

 Kenosha is represented by Bryan Steil (R) in the United States House of Representatives, and by Ron Johnson (R) and Tammy Baldwin (D) in the United States Senate.
-Robert Wirch (D) represents Kenosha in the Wisconsin State Senate, and Tip McGuire (D) and Tod Ohnstad (D) represent Kenosha in the Wisconsin State Assembly.
+Robert Wirch (D) represents Kenosha in the Wisconsin State Senate, and Tip McGuire (D) and Ben DeSmidt (D) represent Kenosha in the Wisconsin State Assembly.